wijjo/jiig/README.md

 # Jiig

 Jiig is a framework and tool that makes it easier to create multi-command shell tools.
-Jiig tool interfaces function similar to the `git` command.
-See the features below for more details.
+Jiig tool interfaces resemble the `git` command in having multi-level sub-commands, options, and arguments, along with integrated help.

-`Tzar` (https://github.com/wijjo/tzar) is an early example of a Jiig tool.
+`Tzar` (https://github.com/wijjo/tzar) is an early example of a Jiig-based tool that is written by the same author.

 ## Features

+### Simple and flexible command line interface

+All functionality is accessible through a command line interface (abbreviated "CLI") that supports a hierarchy of sub-commands, called "tasks" in Jiig terminology, along with their options and arguments.

+Help is provided by a standard "-h/--help" option at all task levels, plus a multi-level "help" sub-command.

+Complex full or partial command lines may be saved and retrieved through an "alias" facility and sub-command that can be inherited by any tool.

+### Easy declarative `argparse` CLI definition

+The command line interface (CLI) is automatically generated based on task function `@task` decorators.
+The `@task` meta-data parameters feed into the construction of an `argparse` CLI argument parser, including the integrated help and alias facilities.

-### Multi-command
+### Modular structure

-All functionality is accessed through single or multi-level sub-commands.
+Since `@task` declarations live near the corresponding implementation code, new tasks can be added as self-contained modules.
+The only additional step required to wire the new task into the CLI is to import the module, which typically happens in the main script.

-### Simple execution model
+### Simple main script and execution model

-Jiig scripts use `jiig-run` for the "shebang" line instead of Python.
-This provides the needed hook to set up and use a virtual environment, prepare the library load path, execute the tool script to load decorated task functions and modules, build the argparse-based command line interface, and then to parse and run the command line.
+Jiig main scripts use `jiig-run` for the "shebang" line that defines the shell executable program for the script.
+It does not run Python directly.

+The indirect execution structure allows `jiig-run` to set up and use a virtual environment, if the tool is configured for one.
+It also prepares the library load path before executing the tool script.
-### Declarative structure

-CLI command names, text, options, and arguments are specified in `@task` decorators attached to implementation functions in task modules.
-There is no central code that needs to be updated for new sub-task commands.

-Tasks are registered by declaring them in the main script or by loading modules that contain decorated functions.
+The tool main script imports task modules, which pulls in decorated task functions and modules and provides the meta-data for building the argparse-based command line interface.

-### Simple configuration
+### Tool configuration

-An optional `init.jiig` file can configure the following information for one or more Jiig tools in a folder.
+An optional `init.jiig` file configures the following information for one or more Jiig tools in a folder.

 * LIB_FOLDERS: Library folders for access to additional modules.
 * VENV_ROOT: Virtual environment root folder, if a virtual environment is needed.
 Jiig will automatically build the environment with dependencies.
 * PIP_PACKAGES: Pip package names for installing in the virtual environment.

 Paths should be relative, allowing the file to be part of a source repository.